-- Rules to validate and process a transaction. - Transaction processing changes the system's status (like balance adjustment, data sharing, etc.). - Transactions could be simple currency transfer or more sophisticated functionality like multisignature escrows or user-defined scripts/programs. - Rules to handle specific actions based on the type of service provided (e.g., creating escrows, paying for file storage, etc.)
+- Rules to validate and process transactions. - Transaction processing changes the system state (like balance adjustment, data posting, etc.). - Transactions could be simple currency transfer or more sophisticated functionality like multisignature escrows or user-defined scripts/programs. - Rules to handle specific actions based on the type of service provided (e.g., creating escrows, paying for file storage, etc.) - Other system-specific rules (e.g., connect to the system, solving disputes, etc.).